-- The small volume of area to be dried would require a small capacity dehumidifier to assist with the drying process as it is imperative the restaurant gets back to business as quickly as possible.
+- The small volume of the area to be dried would require a small capacity dehumidifier to assist with the drying process as it is imperative the restaurant gets back to business as quickly as possible.
 The best choice for a remediation contractor, in this case, would be a BlueDri BD 76-P that’s capable of removing 150 pints of moisture per day.

 - Depending on the amount of mildew and odor, an air scrubber may be necessary.